-Bass for Max Weinberg, Taylor Dayne, Blood Sweat & Tears, Camp Lo, Sachal Vasandani, many, many more and many sessions.
+Bass w/ Taylor Dayne, Blood Sweat & Tears, Max Weinberg, Camp Lo, Sachal Vasandani, many, many more and many sessions.
 A perfect bass part on a song is a combination of instinct and choices, even on a simple part.
 I can impress with the fills but the pocket pays the bills.
 I put love in the music.

 **currently offering a 30% discount (reflected) as a "grand opening" special

 For the past 20 years i've been fortunate to record and tour with many great artists and musicians in NYC and around the world.
 These people know they can rely on me to to do what the bass is supposed to do, at the highest level, reliably, with precision and the deepest (or most subtle!) groove, best sound, and total sincerity about connecting with a song.
 I can bring the voodoo when performing live, sure, i do all that, but i'm really about listening and playing with real empathy, usually referred to as "serving the song".
 I'm excited about every opportunity to be part of someone's music.
 My years of experience have refined and tempered my own musical perspective and the goal is always, always, always for the song to be the best it can be.

 But i can most definitely put that stank on it too (available in both fine and coarse versions).

 I studied at Belmont University in Nashville, and did some additional private studies here in NYC with Juilliard faculty.
 I have all the traditional musical skills but I've also been to the school of hard knocks, big stages and studios.